 This book is perfect for any grade school child fascinated with sharks, even those with a slight fear of sharks.
 The arresting illustrations by Csotonyi, accompanied by text boxes full of interesting facts by Parham, are sure to increase anyone’s appreciation for sharks.
 Far from the fearsome monsters of the movies, sharks deserve our awe and appreciation as much as any other charismatic predator.

 I greatly enjoyed Discovering Sharks myself, and would even recommend it for older readers as well.
 I would show off more of the illustrations if I could, but I don’t want to spoil the whole thing!
 Just know I haven’t even shown a fraction of what it has to offer.
 It is relatively thick for a book of this sort, and well worth the purchase.
 I give this an enthusiastic Stomp of Approval!
-If you’d like to learn more about prehistoric sharks, be sure to check out my previous Shark Week posts (see Paleo Sharks and the Prehistoric Sharks Toob, the Sharks and Other Sea Monsters Pop-Up Book, and Sharks: A 400 Million Year Journey.
+If you’d like to learn more about prehistoric sharks, be sure to check out my other Shark Week posts, such as Paleo Sharks, the Prehistoric Sharks Toob, the Sharks and Other Sea Monsters Pop-Up Book, and Sharks: A 400 Million Year Journey.
 I also recommend Hannah Bonner’s When Fish Got Feet, Bugs Were Big, and Dinos Dawned, as well as Abby Howard’s Ocean Renegades!
 Keep an eye on this space for more Shark Week content in the next few days!